🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Spain Is Seventeen Destinations — Choose Deliberately

-The most common Spain travel mistake: trying to visit Barcelona, Madrid, Seville, Granada, and the Basque Country in a single two-week trip.
-This is physically possible (the AVE makes it so) and culturally impoverishing — you will have seen a lot of Spain and understood none of it.
+The most common Spain travel mistake: trying to do Barcelona, Madrid, Seville, Granada and the Basque Country in one two-week trip.
+It is physically possible (the AVE makes it so) and culturally impoverishing.
 Spain rewards depth.
-Spend five days in Andalusia (Seville, Córdoba, Granada — connected by bus or car — and the Pueblos Blancos as a day drive), or four days in the Basque Country (Bilbao and San Sebastián — 90 minutes apart), or three days in Barcelona and three in Catalonia (Girona, Tarragona, the Dalí triangle).
-The regions are culturally coherent; the cross-country sprint is not.
+Spend five days in Andalusia (Seville, Córdoba, Granada and the Pueblos Blancos), or four days in the Basque Country (Bilbao and San Sebastián, 90 minutes apart), or three days in Barcelona and three in Catalonia (Girona, Tarragona, the Dalí triangle).
 First-time visitors: choose Andalusia plus Madrid, or Barcelona plus the Basque Country.
 Second visit: go where you didn’t go the first time.

 Before You Go